 What it does

-Customer.io helps teams create personalized messaging using customer data.
-It is designed for companies that want more control over events, data, and workflows — users who sign up, complete onboarding, use a feature, or become inactive can all trigger specific messaging sequences.
+Customer.io helps teams create personalized messaging using customer data and custom events.
+It is designed for companies that want more control over events, data, and workflows — users who sign up, complete onboarding, use a feature, or become inactive can all trigger specific messaging sequences with precise conditions.

 Key features